NHS Spend Comparison Service

 The service is centrally funded and comprises a free-to-use set of analytical tools that enables NHS organisations to compare their spend on goods and services and product prices.
 The service provides visibility and insight for NHS procurement teams, helping to make effective purchasing decisions, and ensure continuity of supply by directing NHS organisations to alternative sources of products and services.

-Introduced in August 2019, the service has been refreshed in May 2023, with additional data and tools to further support NHS procurement teams to deliver the best value for the taxpayer.
-New services include a redeveloped ‘Product Benchmarking Tool’ that identifies cashable savings that could be generated when switching specific products or services to alternative sources of supply.
+The service was refreshed in May 2023, with additional data and tools to further support NHS procurement teams to deliver the best value for the taxpayer.
+New services include a redeveloped ‘product benchmarking tool’ that identifies cashable savings that could be generated when switching specific products or services to alternative sources of supply.

 Development of the NHS Spend Comparison Service is a deliverable of the Central Commercial Function, established in July 2022 to help ensure that the NHS is making the best use of public money and reducing procurement and supply chain costs.